meshcloud/meshcloud-docs/docs/meshcloud.project.md

 ## Delete a meshProject

-If you would like to delete a project which is no longer used, go to your **Account** settings.
-Navigate to **Projects** and click the button with the trash icon.
+If you would like to delete a project which is no longer used, open the corresponding project and navigate to "Settings > Danger Zone".
+In this screen you can execute the project deletion.

 The deletion procedure depends on the variaty of meshTenants under the project: